thomasdorlo/thomasdorlo/content/author/admin/_index.md

 +++

 Thomas Dorlo is a pharmacometrician and clinical pharmacology expert.
-His research interests include (neglected) tropical diseases, PK-PD modeling.
+His research interests include neglected tropical diseases, and anything related to modeling of pharmacokinetics (PK) and pharmacodynamics (PD). <br><br>
+He is leading a group that focuses on the clinical pharmacology, bioanalysis, therapeutic biomarker identification, and modelling and simulation of PK and PD, in the poverty-related diseases cutaneous leishmaniasis, post-kala-azar-dermal leishmaniasis, visceral leishmaniasis, and malaria.
+He co-leads the pharmacometrics group at the NKI, supervising various PhD students working on applied pharmacometrics in oncology.
+The research is particularly focused on optimization of drug therapy in vulnerable populations, such as pregnant women and children.
+His work is supported by an Veni fellowship from the Netherlands Organisation for Scientific Research (NWO) and various EDCTP grants.